 She goes by the call name, Trinzu, and volunteers in a war zone mobile clinic, trauma emergency, and Medevac.

 We like to share stories of generosity and courage in Ukraine.
 You won’t see these stories in the news.
-They involve Ukrainians civilians who have stepped up to support their troops.
+They involve Ukrainian civilians who have stepped up to support their troops.
 There are thousands of them.
 I’d like to think this would be me if I lived during a war.

 You can follow their efforts on Twitter.
 Or on their Frontline Medic website.
 This are one of many volunteer organizations involving medics from around the world.